saymrwulf/litex-boards/notes.md

-2022-04-16T23:24:00 - Quick fix, referencing a known issue from the official repo (litex-boards) 2022-05-01T20:09:00 - Minor doc updates: linking to article on quantization (litex-boards) 2022-05-01T04:18:00 - Minor doc updates: linking to article on quantization (litex-boards)
+2022-04-16T23:24:00 - Quick fix, referencing a known issue from the official repo (litex-boards) 2022-05-01T20:09:00 - Minor doc updates: linking to article on quantization (litex-boards) 2022-05-01T04:18:00 - Minor doc updates: linking to article on quantization (litex-boards) 2022-05-01T05:07:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards)